 KafkaEvent driven architectures are made possible by using Kafka to pub/sub events between microservices.
 Our team also uses Kafka to prepare stream processing pipelines and KSQL to gather real time insights from the data.

-Infrastructure as Code (IaC)Our team lives by the moto if it isn't in code, it doesnt exist.
-Using IaC allows our engineers to build K8s clusters in shorter time and ensure that the clusters are security configured from Day 1.
+Infrastructure as Code (IaC)Our team lives by the moto: if it isn't in code, it doesn't exist.
+Using IaC allows our engineers to build K8s clusters in shorter time and ensure that the clusters are securely configured from Day 1.

 ServerlessFrom writing one-off functions in the cloud to running complex microservices on serverless platforms, our team ensures costs, application state, and security are all managed with a fair balance.